Kansas City Truck Accident Lawyers

 We will gather evidence such as video footage, witness statements, police reports, trucking company hiring and inspection records, and the driver's log book.
 Under federal trucking regulations, every driver must maintain a logbook that records the number of hours driven, the number of hours of rest and sleep, the route taken while working, and where and when the load was picked up and returned.
 These logs force truckers to exhibit accountability and can help prevent driver fatigue.
 These log books are essential in an investigation after a crash.
 However, federal law allows truck logs to be destroyed after only six months, which means you need to hire an attorney quickly so we can preserve this vital piece of evidence.

-Our Kansas City Truck Accident Lawyers Can Determine Who Is at Fault in Your Truck Accident Case
+Determining Who Is at Fault in Your Truck Accident Case

 Because all semi-trucks should be covered by insurance, the lawyers for big insurance companies that defend semi-truck operators know USDOT and FMCSA regulations very well.
 People injured in semi-truck crashes also need help from dedicated and tireless attorneys for these situations.
 At Foster Wallace, our truck accident attorneys will thoroughly interview witnesses and secure all maintenance records and driver logs.
 If the trucking accident is complicated, we would likely work with a reconstruction expert to determine how the accident occurred and prove whose negligence caused it.